Probabilistic construction of Toda conformal field theories: Some detailed perspectives

-From the quantum theory viewpoint, since we have constructed TCFTs via a quantization of this classical model, it is natural to expect that when the coupling constant $\gamma$ (which characterizes the level of randomness) is taken to zero---and under appropriate renormalizations---we recover the solution of the classical Toda equation \eqref{Toda_equ} (when it exists and is unique).
-Such a result has been recently proved by H. Lacoin and the last two authors in \cite{LRV19} for LCFT; it should be reasonable to expect that the result extends for the general $\mathfrak{sl}_n$ TCFTs on the sphere.
+From the quantum theory viewpoint, since we have constructed Toda CFTs via a quantization of this classical model, it is natural to expect that when the coupling constant $\gamma$ (which characterizes the level of randomness) is taken to zero ---and under the appropriate renormalizations $\phi^*=\gamma\phi$, $\alpha_k=\frac{\chi_k}{\gamma}$ and $\mu_i=\frac{\Lambda}{\gamma^2}$ for fixed $\chi_k$ and $\Lambda>0$--- we recover the solution of the classical Toda equation \eqref{Toda_equ} (when it exists and is unique).
+Performing such a semi-classical analysis has been succesfully done by H. Lacoin and the last two authors in \cite{LRV19} for Liouville CFT, where a large deviation principle has been discovered; it should be reasonable to expect that the result extends for the general $\mathfrak{sl}_n$ Toda CFTs on the sphere.